 By analyzing their components and painpoints, it was lacking a strong foundation —the 'atoms'.
 Organizing the style guide consists of re-establishing the typographic system, icon library, colour palette, card + shadow styles, and grids.
 We made sure to reference established design systems such as Shopify's Polaris and IBM's Carbon System.

-Once established, the next step is to prioritize how to improve the molecules/components of the system.
-This included factors of high usage frequency and is fundamentally crucial for the system.
+Moving on to prioritizing the molecules/components of the system, included factors of high usage frequency as it is fundamentally crucial for the system.
 Examples of high priority components included input fields, buttons, and drop-downs.
 The process and criteria are as follows, and re-evaluated when user-testing.

 Is this component needed?
 Does it live in production right now?
 Are there other components associated with this component?